-It’s something birthed out of conviction and love.
+It’s a calling birthed from conviction and love.

-God’s word made the Father’s heart for adoption clear to us.
-And as we prayed, He confirmed that it was the path that our family should take.
+Very early in our marriage, even before any biological children, God made his heart for adoption clear to us through His Word.
+As we prayed, He confirmed that it was the path that our family would take one day.

 Psalm 68:5 “Father of the fatherless and protector of widows